Career Development Food Safety

 Before the pandemic, a retail food establishment could simply post their passing scores from their last health department inspection, and consumers would put faith in that business’ efforts to protect them.
 The expectations of those same consumers have drastically changed, and there is a full spectrum of comfort levels across every consumer demographic.

-In 2021, only 71% of adults in the US reported to Morning Consult that they are comfortable with dining out.2 Now, in 2023, that number is much higher-about 77%.
+In 2021, only 71% of adults in the US reported to Morning Consult that they are comfortable with dining out.2 As of 2023, that number was much higher–at about 77%.
 We’re getting comfortable again with doing the things we once did without even thinking, like eating at restaurants, going out shopping, and seeing our loved ones.

-That’s great for restaurants who are eager to return to “normal” after 2+ years of uncertainty and limited seating capacity.
-However, it doesn’t mean that we can rest on our laurels–it’s important to still remember that everybody’s comfort levels will vary.
+This increase in comfort was great for restaurants who were eager to return to “normal” after 2+ years of uncertainty and limited seating capacity.
+However, it doesn’t mean that we could rest on our laurels–it’s important to still remember that everybody’s comfort levels varied and always will.

 You know, everyone has a different comfort level.
 I personally like seeing indicators of 'cleanliness'–signs on the table that it's been cleaned, visibly seeing staff clean a table after someone has left, hand sanitizing stations, paper towels and trash cans by bathroom doors so you can have the least amount of 'contact'.
 A lot has happened in the last year and I don’t want to see restaurants abandon the visible habits that make me and other guests more at ease.

-While the CDC has long discouraged the practice of “hygiene theater,” there is something to be said about providing consumers transparency about the food handling and space cleaning practices a business follows.3 That was true in 2020, and it remains true now.
+While the Centers for Disease Control and Prevention (CDC) have long discouraged the practice of “hygiene theater,” there is something to be said about providing consumers with transparency about the food handling and space cleaning practices a business followst.3 That was true in 2020, and it remains true now.

-As anybody who has worked in foodservice knows, it’s safe to say that COVID-19 really uprooted the way we work, play, and especially the way we do business.
-While few of us would say that the experience was fun, the reality is that we did learn some valuable lessons that can be carried forth into the way we do business now and beyond.
+As anybody who has worked in foodservice knows, it’s safe to say that COVID-19 really changed the way we work, play, and how we do business.
+While few of us would say that the experience was fun, the reality is that we did learn some valuable lessons that can be carried into the future, well beyond 2020.

 Here are a few key takeaways.